mihkeltiks/EuroHPC_Student_Challenge_2025_Team_1/README.md

 .
 19 5
 ```
 The `wall_time_sec` should represent the total running time of the solver including input/output data processingm worker scheduling and communication.
 We recommend to measure this value on the master process right after `MPI_Init()` and before `MPI_Finalize()` if MPI is used.
 Note, that `is_optimal` should not be set to `true` if the solver deasn't complete the computation within the requested time limit.
-The computed coloring should be provided as a two column `vertex color` map be right bellow the `number_of_colors` parmeter.
+The computed coloring should be provided as a two column `vertex color` map right bellow the `number_of_colors` parmeter.

 ### Repositories